gayatriiv/machine-learning/README.md

 # ml roadmap

 a complete repository to learn machine learning from basics to advanced topics.
-this repository includes theory notes, python implementations, and hands-on projects apply ml concepts effectively.
+this repository includes theory notes, python implementations, and hands-on projects apply ml concept effectively.

 ---